 By 2005, the Round Barn was in need of more repairs.
 A new army of volunteers gathered their tools and got to work.
 They received funding from the National Park Service’s Route 66 Corridor Preservation Program.

 The Round Barn is open to visitors almost year round.
 They host public and private events.
 I hope you’ll go check out this awesome place!
 Their address and phone number are below.
-I will also link their website!
+I will also link their website at the end of this article!

 Happy Traveling!
 I’ll talk to ya soon! 🙂